awslabs/aws-lambda-rust-runtime/README.md

 ## `lambda`

 `lambda_runtime` is a library for authoring reliable and performant Rust-based AWS Lambda functions.
-At a high level, it provides a few major components:
+At a high level, it provides `lambda_runtime::run`, a function that runs a `tower::Service<LambdaEvent>`.

-- `Handler`, a trait that defines interactions between customer-authored code and this library.
-- `lambda_runtime::run`, function that runs an `Handler`.

-The function `handler_fn` converts a rust function or closure to `Handler`, which can then be run by `lambda_runtime::run`.
+To write a function that will handle request, you need to pass it through `service_fn`, which will convert your function into a `tower::Service<LambdaEvent>`, which can then be run by `lambda_runtime::run`.

 ## AWS event objects